‘The Darker Sooner’

 The final image of ‘Winter’s black weather’ arriving further solidifies the mood of the poem, with Wing focuses on the depressing reality of their situation.
 Winter, both physically and metaphorically

 representing the cold stage in their relationship, has arrived, causing the final image of the poem to be negative.
-The ‘black weather’ is pathetic fallacy
+The ‘black weather’ is a pathetic fallacy

 of their destroyed relationship, the focus on ‘black’ being a troubling image of stormy skies as the poem comes to a close.